ReagentX/imessage-exporter/docs/features.md

   - Threads are displayed both threaded under the parent as well as in-place
     - This is to preserve context, which can be lost if replying to older messages
     - Messages from a thread and were rendered in-place are annotated as such
+    - In HTML exports, threaded messages are hyperlinked to allow for easy reading in context
   - For multi-part messages, replies are threaded under the correct message part
 - Attachments
   - Any type of attachment that can be displayed on the web is embedded in the HTML exports
   - Attachments can be copied to the export directory or referenced in-place
-  - Less-compatible images are converted for portable exports:
+  - Less-compatible images can be converted for even more portable exports:
     - Attachment `HEIC` files convert to `JPEG`
     - Sticker `HEIC` files convert to `PNG`
     - Sticker `HEICS` files convert to `GIF`